 This 2-in-1 Fairy Garden and Nightlight is perfect for kids’ rooms.
 Paint the fairies, unicorn, and house.
 Design and plant the garden.
 Then add the string of LED lights to turn your garden into a nightlight.

 If you already have a fairy garden, why not expand with this Fairy Garden Swing Set?
 The base holds another garden for your fairies while a three swing rotating swing rises above.
+And lppl, fairy figurines to go with it!

 This treehouse fairy garden looks a little bit like a castle to us, with the plants growing out of the different levels.
 The butterfly accents add the perfect complement to the treehouse, and lights and music play.
 The door even opens for the fairies to visit inside.